UchidaMizuki/jpgrid/cran-comments.md

 0 errors √ | 0 warnings √ | 0 notes √

-- Fix package versions for `Imports`.
+- Fix the package versions of `utils` and other imports.
-- Update Description and README.
+- Update DESCRIPTION and README, and add an explanation of `regional mesh codes` in Japan.
 - Add new functions.